-Together with the Mosque of Amr Ibn El Aas, the most ancient mosque in Egypt and Africa, the Mosque of El Sultan Hassan,the Mosque of Mohamed Ali in the Saladin Citadel, the Mosque of El Hakim in the Muiz Street, the Mosque of Ahmed Ibn Tulun is a must see for any traveler visiting Egypt who is fond of historical Islamic architecture.
+Together with the Mosque of Amr Ibn El Aas, the most ancient mosque in Egypt and Africa, the Sultan Hassan Mosque,the Mosque of Mohamed Ali in Citadel of Saladin, the Mosque of El Hakim in the Muiz Street, the Mosque of Ahmed Ibn Tulun is a must see for any traveler visiting Egypt who is fond of historical Islamic architecture.

 The Mosque was constructed by Ahmed Ibn Tulun when he created his independent state in the 10th century AD.
 Ibn Tulun wanted to have a huge mosque that could ensemble all the population of Cairo in the Friday prayers.
 This was why he created his magnificent mosque that was finished in the year 879 AD.
 The Mosque of Ahmed Ibn Tulun is the only example of this period of the Egyptian history.

 Although the Mosque of Ahmed Ibn Tulun was the third large mosque to be built in Egypt, it is the most ancient mosque that retained its layout and many of its architectural details.
 This is why many travelers spending their vacation in Egypt are keen to visit the mosque.

 The Mosque of Ibn Tulun is situated in the Saliba Street near the Mosque of El Sultan Hassan and the Saladin Citadel in Cairo.
 It consists of a large square shaped open courtyard with each side being 92 meters long.
 In the middle of the courtyard, there is a dome that is positioned on a square base and the ablution section is situated under it.
 There are four open galleries or Iwans; with the Qibla or the Mihrab Iwan being the largest among them.